-This enlightening statement by Thomas is considered to be among the greatest confessions ever made.
-It is only one of ten "New Testament" passages proclaiming that Jesus is God.'
+This enlightening statement by Thomas is considered to be among the greatest confessions ever made and is only one of ten "New Testament" passages proclaiming that Jesus is God.

 Verse 29: Jesus said to him, "Have you believed because you have seen me?
 Blessed are those who have not seen and yet have believed."

-Jesus was no doubt thinking of those who would later base their faith upon the Message of His disciples.
-Though with some admonition, Thomas is instantly forgiven and accepted back into the fold.
+Jesus was thinking of those who would later base their faith upon the Message of His disciples.
+Though with some admonition Thomas is instantly forgiven and accepted back into the fold.
 This is an excellent example of how Christ forgives any of His Followers who have strayed.